Torn Paper Reindeer Craft For Kids [Free Template]

 - Glue the tongue to the bottom of the mouth.

-- Finish up by gluing the pink paper to the cheeks to create a blush effect on the reindeer’s face.
+- Finish up by gluing the cheeks on both sides of the reindeer's mouth.

 Needing templates